Enjoy Fall With the Whole Family With These New England Adventures

 TAKE A SPIN AROUND THE MIDWAY

 The first-place gourd at the Topsfield Fair’s 2018 Giant Pumpkin Weigh-Off clocked in at 2,114 pounds—around the size of a Chevrolet Spark.
-This year’s event, held October 4 to 14, promises even more eye-popping agricultural feats—not to mention classic carnival rides and as many loaded baked potatoes and fried Oreos as you can eat.
+This year’s event, held September 29 to October 9, promises even more eye-popping agricultural feats—not to mention classic carnival rides and as many loaded baked potatoes and fried Oreos as you can eat.

 WHILE YOU’RE THERE: Treat the fam to the “Big Papi” lobster roll for four at the Salem outpost of the South End’s Lobstah on a Roll.